 - Are theoretical insights from literary studies suitable for producing better training sets?

 The training school is intended for academics at any stage of their career (with priority given to Early Career Investigators), especially if working with literary texts and datasets combining texts with images.

 The training school will be held at the University Ca’ Foscari in Venice from 19 September to 23 September 2022.

 The training school will take place over 5 days, combining theoretical lessons with hands-on sessions and invited speakers’ talks.

-Invited speakers: Alexandra Balahur (Joint Research Centre European Commission), Mario Montenapoleone (University of Salerno), Carlo Strapparava (FBK), Tony Veale (University College Dublin)
+Invited speakers: Alexandra Balahur (Joint Research Centre European Commission), Mario Monteleone (University of Salerno), Carlo Strapparava (FBK), Tony Veale (University College Dublin)

-Lecturers/Trainees: Khalid Alnajjar (University of Helsinki), Federico Boschetti (CNR-ILC & VeDPH), Mika Hämäläinen (University of Helsinki), Gianluca Lebani (Ca’ Foscari University of Venice), Monica Monachini (CNR-ILC & CLARIN-IT), Cristina Mota (INESC-ID Lisboa), Ioannis Pavlopoulos (Athens University of Economics and Business), Max Silberztein (Université de Franche-Comté)
+Lecturers: Khalid Alnajjar (University of Helsinki), Federico Boschetti (CNR-ILC & VeDPH), Francesca Frontini (CNR-ILC & CLARIN ERIC), Mika Hämäläinen (University of Helsinki), Monica Monachini (CNR-ILC & CLARIN-IT), Cristina Mota (INESC-ID Lisboa), Ioannis Pavlopoulos (Athens University of Economics and Business), Max Silberztein (Université de Franche-Comté)